There’s an old saying that no-one hates Star Wars like Star Wars fans.

 It’s that it’s unfolding in a completely contrived, unsatisfying way.
 Like, compare this to Empire, which was nearly an unqualified victory for the Empire — the sole exception really being that Luke didn’t join Vader, and even then he did get completely stomped during the lightsaber duel — and is regarded as one of the best movies of all time.

 And because Last Jedi is such a grim, unrelenting “Bad Guy Wins”, there is a lot of really incongruous humour that 1) isn’t actually all that funny to begin with 2) is even less funny because it’s so out of place.

-“Bad Guy Wins” is a better decent middle act, but there are bad ways to execute it.
+“Bad Guy Wins” is a pretty decent middle act, but there are bad ways to execute it.